imroc/req/README.md

 ## <a name="API-Design">API Design</a>

+**Settings and Chainable Methods**

+`Request` and `Client` is the most important object, and both need to support a lot of settings, req provide rich chainable methods out of the box, making it very simple and intuitive to initiate any request you want.

 **Global Wrapper for Testing Purposes**

 `req` wraps global methods of `Client` and `Request` for testing purposes, so that you don't even need to create the client or request explicitly, just test API with minimal code like this: